Human Space Flight Centre: Astronaut Training Facility

-Another such facility is proposed to be constructed in Challakere under a ₹2700 crore plan.
+Another advanced facility is proposed to be constructed in Challakere under a ₹2700 crore plan.
 It will be a facility spanning 400 acre and will be the primary facility for astronaut training and other related activities.
 As of January 2020, it is planned to be completed in 3 years.
 Once completed, all activities related to the Indian Human Spaceflight Programme will be undertaken there.